When do I start planning?

 Is there a place where I can get my forms notarized?

 Yes, the OIE has a notary public for internationally related materials at no cost to students, faculty, and/or staff.
-See the hours listed on the notary page.
+Please contact the OIE for notary times and procedures.

 Will I need shots/immunizations to participate?

 You may need immunizations/inoculations for certain countries in Africa, Asia, and Latin America.
 Check with your program provider and Travelers’ Health found on the Students Abroad website from the Department of State.
-Your program coordinator will also guide you in this process.
+You should always consult the Centers for Disease Control (CDC) and your physician concerning medical advice.

 Do I need extra health insurance?